Ganesha Sankashti Chaturthi: A Day of Relief & Renewal

 Sankashti Chaturthi is a special festival dedicated to Lord Ganesha, the elephant-headed Hindu god known for removing obstacles and problems.
 The term Sankashti meaning comes from the Sanskrit language, meaning ‘deliverance from difficulties’.

 It falls on the fourth day after the full moon of every month.
-On this day, Lord Ganesha is worshipped as the "Sankashti Vinayak," who is considered an incarnation of the Lord who can help overcome all obstacles.
+On this day, Lord Ganesha is worshipped as the "Sankashti Vinayak," an incarnation of the Lord who can help overcome all obstacles.

-The reason why Sankashti Chaturthi is celebrated lies in his mythological stories and vrat katha.
+The reason why Sankashti Chaturthi is celebrated lies in its mythological stories and vrat katha.
 Read the Sankashti Chaturthi vrat katha below to understand its importance and powers:

-As per Brahmavaivarat Purana, the person who follows Sankashti Chaturthi vrat vidhi and offers prayers to Vignaharta Ganesha gets wisdom and freedom from all obstructions.
+As per the Brahmavaivarta Purana, the person who follows the Sankashti Chaturthi vrat vidhi and offers prayers to Vignaharta Ganesha gets wisdom and freedom from all obstructions.
 Follow the step-by-step Ganesha Sankashti Chaturthi rituals to be such a devotee:

-• Performing the puja rituals during Godhuli muhurat or Abhijeet muhurat is considered auspicious.
-The Sankashti Chaturthi vrat vidhi starts with the purification of mind, body and soul, where devotees bathe early in the morning.
+• Performing puja rituals during the Godhuli muhurat or the Abhijeet muhurat is considered auspicious.
+The Sankashti Chaturthi vrat vidhi begins with the purification of the mind, body, and soul, in which devotees bathe early in the morning.

 • Next, light an oil or ghee lamp and place it on the right of the Lord Ganesha’s idol in the temple.